Protecting water resources

 Danone awarded ‘Triple A’ by the CDP for its leadership role in environmental affairs

-In 2022, Danone received the top score of AAA for the fourth consecutive year from the Carbon Disclosure Project (CDP), an international NGO.
+In 2023, Danone received the top score of AAA for the fifth consecutive year from the Carbon Disclosure Project (CDP), an international NGO.
 The CDP runs a global disclosure and ranking system that enables investors, companies, cities, states and regions to manage their environmental impact.
 This score means Danone is recognised as a leader in environmental protection and remediation – including water management based on our awareness of water-related issues, effective management methods and progress in our approach to water.
 We’re not stopping here.
 We’ll continue taking courageous steps towards a more sustainable future.